-There are several ways you can make a report to the Dob-in Service, including telephone, face-to-face, fax, online report and post.
+There are several ways you can make a report to the Dob-in Service, including online report, telephone, fax, post and in person.

 - has overstayed their visa (such as no longer having a valid visa)